alextanhongpin/stable-roommate-problem/README.md

 # stable-roommate-problem
-Solving the stable roommate problem with Irving's algorithm
+Solving the stable roommate problem with Irving's algorithm.

+To understand more about the algorithm, see the wiki page in the references, with the accompanied diagrams (for clarification on the finding rotation part).

 ## References